Super balance transfer credit cards

 With a normal balance transfer, this fee is just a few percent of the transferred amount, generally ranging between 2% and 3% and sometimes even lower than this.

-With a money transfer it's much higher, often around 4% - 5%.
+With a money transfer it's much higher, often around 4% to 5%.

 A fee that high could make it significantly more difficult to save money on high interest rates or make money through stoozing.